 What is Metamora?
 Metamora is a historic town in itself.
 It is the home of the Whitewater Canal State Historic Site.
 The state of Indiana assumed management of a 14-mile section of the canal in 1946 and today operates a horse-drawn canal boat and the grist mill.
 The grist mill is still in operation, producing meal and flour, much as it has for more than 100 years.

 Visitors can step back in time while taking a leisurely 25-minute cruise on the Ben Franklin III.
 Along the route they pass the Duck Creek Aqueduct, a covered bridge that carries the canal 16 feet over Duck Creek.
 It is believed to be the only structure of its kind in the nation.
 You will also find some shops, eateries and B&B's.

 With the charm of all the historical buildings, the appearance of days gone by, the Whitewater Canal State Historic Site and the shops you are sure to experience a fun filled day or weekend discovering life as it was in the past.
 This is truly a one-of-a-kind town.

 The most asked question about Metamora - When is Metamora open?
 People don't think of Metamora as a town but that is what it is.
 It is not an amusement park or a museum that opens and closes it's doors at a certain time.
-You can visit Metamora anytime just like you can visit any other town in the U.S. This is not a gated town or a town that charges an entrance fee.
+You can visit or drive through Metamora anytime just like you can visit any other town in the U.S. This is not a gated town or a town that charges an entrance fee.
 It is simply a historic town unlike any other..
 The State Historic Site operates on a schedule but the shop are all private owned properties and they determine their own schedule.
-Just like any other town, there is no overseeing force that tells the shop owners when they must have their shops open.
+Just like any other town, there is no overseeing force that tells a shop owners when they must have their shops open.
 They each run their own business as they choose to.
 We can't provide hours of operation for each shop since many shops don't have any set hours.

 The information below is provided to help you plan your amazing visit to Historic Metamora.